jgarc172/computations/basic-computations.md

    r = r * 2
 the last value of r is the result
 ```
-Since there are 0 repetition, the last value of r is 1, which is expected.
+Since there are no (0) repetitions, the last value of r is 1, which is expected.